Olical/nfnl/README.md

 nfnl is configured on a per directory basis using `.nfnl.fnl` files which also signify that the plugin should operate on the files within this directory.
-Without the file the plugin is essentially inert meaning even if you don't lazy load it, you won't see any performance impact at startup time.
+Without the file the plugin is inert, meaning even if you don't lazy load it you won't see any performance impact at startup time.

-Any configuration you don't provide (an empty file or just `{}` is absolutely fine!) will default to some values that should work fine for most people.
+Any configuration you don't provide (an empty file or just `{}` is absolutely fine!) will default to these values that should work fine for most people.

 ```fennel
 {;; Passed to fennel.compileString when your code is compiled.